Alejogb1/job-board/blog-data/how-can-a-keras-sequential-model-be-converted-to-a-spiking-neural-network-using-nengo-dl.md

 id: "how-can-a-keras-sequential-model-be-converted-to-a-spiking-neural-network-using-nengo-dl"
 ---

-Right then, let's unpack this.
+Right then.
 I remember a project a few years back where we needed to deploy a complex image recognition system onto a low-power embedded device.
 We had a thoroughly trained Keras sequential model, but its computational demands were just too high for the hardware.
 That’s where the notion of converting it to a spiking neural network (SNN) using something like Nengo-DL came to the fore.
 It's a nuanced process, and certainly not a one-to-one mapping, but highly effective when done well.

 The primary motivation behind this conversion is energy efficiency.
 SNNs, inspired by biological neurons, operate on sparse, event-driven principles rather than the continuous activations of traditional artificial neural networks (ANNs).
 This event-driven nature can lead to significant power savings, particularly on specialized neuromorphic hardware.
 Nengo-DL is a superb framework for bridging the gap between the continuous domain of ANNs (like those built in Keras) and the discrete, temporal domain of SNNs.